antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-* Another type of sets of genes that can be used for overrepresentation calculations are pathways.
+* Another type of sets of genes that can be used for over-representation calculations are pathways.
 KEGG is a database containing curated biological pathways.
 Perform the same analysis as above for the KEGG pathways database

 ---------
   ![](_static/images/R2d2_logo.png)**Which pathways do you consider interesting from a oncology point of view?**